The 3rd Ming emperor with reign title of Yongle ("Perpetual Happiness") was the 4th son of the 1st Ming emperor, Zhu Yuanzhang.

 On 12 August 1424, the Yongle Emperor died while on a military campaign against the Tartars in the Gobi desert.

 From his years as commander of the northern army territories the Yongle emperor knew all too well the danger of another invasion by the Mongols.
 He therefore in the early 15th century made the monumental decision of moving the imperial capital from Nanjing to Beijing.

 At its height, more than 200,000 workers were deployed in the construction.
-The main palace buildings and outer city walls were ready around 1417 at which time Yongle moved his court to the new capital.
+The West Palace and outer city walls were completed in May 1417 at which time Yongle moved his court to the new capital.
 His main palace is extremely well known even today as "The Forbidden City" -or Gu Gong in Chinese.

 The outer walls were finally reinforced with large brick in the late 1420's -after the Yongle Emperor's death.
 The walls stood for over 500 years until they were removed in the 1950's to make room for traffic and a subway.
 Today very little remains of these walls.
 Best preserved are Qianmen tower at the southern end of Tiananmen Square and the SE Corner Tower.
 The latter now lines Beijing's 3rd Ring Road and caresses the start of the famous Tonghui Canal.

 The Yongle emperor's mausoleum occupies the largest area of all Ming tombs in the Tianshou mountains north of Beijing.